Ceasar/Encyclopedia/src/encyclopedia/Language.rst

 Example: The English word "salt" means salt, not sugar or pepper.
 Example: Calls of gibbons possess semanticity; the gibbon has a danger call and it does not in principle matter that the meaning of the call is a great deal broader and more language than, say, the cry of "Fire!"

-Not every communication systems has semanticity:
+Not every `communication system`_ has semanticity:

 Example: An overheated dog will pant to dissipate heat, and an observer may understand the panting to mean the dog is hot, but panting does not stand for overheated-ness the same way "overheated" does.
 Example: stickleback courtship